 Why should you make use of the H tags in blog posts?

-Because, in addition to the SEO benefits they bring, they highlight a roadmap through your article.
+Because they highlight a roadmap through your article.

 People skim read articles online, and if your article is just a load of unbroken text you’ll lose them before the 4th line.